-Report Area Poverty Rate Extreme Poverty Rate

-living below 100% of the as living below 2
+Report Area Extreme Poverty Rate as living below 2

 Federal Poverty Level Federal Poverty Level

 %

 %

 Note: This indicator is compared with the state average.
-Data Source: US Census Bureau, Quick Facts, 2013.
+Data Source: US Census Bureau, Ouick Facts, 2013.

 II.
 ESTABLISHING THE CHNA INFRASTRUCTURE AND PARTNERSHIPS

 HSHS St. Mary's Hospital underwent an eight-month planning and implementation effort to develop the CHNA, identify and prioritize community health needs for its service area and formulate an implementation strategy to guide ongoing population health initiatives with like-missioned partners and collaborators.
 As part of this process, St. Mary's leveraged existing relationships that provided diverse input for a comprehensive review and analysis of community health needs in the hospital's service area.